• Skip to primary navigation

 • Heat the oil in a wok or large skillet over medium heat; when hot, add the onion.
 Sprinkle a little salt over the onions, then cook, stirring occasionally, until they are browned, about 7 - 10 minutes.

-• Increase the heat; then add the meat, along with the marinade to the onions and stir-fry until the meat is lightly browned; about 2 - 3 minutes.
-Add the beef broth; cook 1 - 2 minutes, then stir in the cornstarch mixture.
-Stir until thickened.
+• Increase the heat to medium-high; then add the meat, along with the marinade and stir-fry until the meat is lightly browned; about 2 - 3 minutes.

 Nutrition